-- As of August 2018, the tentative timeline for completion of the inland ordinance for short term rentals is the end of 2018.
-The coastal ordinance must also be approved by the California Coastal Commission, and as such has a tentative timeline for completion by the end of 2019.
+- As of January 2019, the tentative timeline for completion of the inland ordinance for short term rentals is the summer of 2019.
+The coastal ordinance must also be approved by the California Coastal Commission, and as such has a tentative timeline for completion by the end of 2020.

 - How do I stay informed on the development of the short term rental

 - To be notified of upcoming actions related to the short term rental

 ordinance, join the ordinance development mailing list by emailing McDougalM@co.monterey.ca.us.